Possible return of hotel quarantine as first case of new Covid variant detected in Europe

 Mandatory hotel quarantine could be reintroduced in Ireland following the announcement of a new Covid-19 variant in South Africa, according to the Minister for Justice.

-Speaking on Newstalk Breakfast, Helen McEntee said that while we're still learning about the new variant, "the early indications would show that this is potentially more transmissible and potentially more able to evade the vaccination".
+Speaking on Newstalk Breakfast on Friday 26, Helen McEntee said that while we're still learning about the new variant, "the early indications would show that this is potentially more transmissible and potentially more able to evade the vaccination".

 "If we need to move quickly here, be it with the introduction of hotel quarantine, then I think that's something we need to do.